From Google Street View to SheepView360

 Client: Visit Faroe Islands

-Visit Faroe Islands wanted to gain exposure and position the Faroe Islands as an attractive tourist destination – though with a limited budget.
+The tourism organisation Visit Faroe Islands had a mission.
+They wanted to gain exposure and position the Faroe Islands as an attractive tourist destination – with a limited budget.

 The question was how to show the world in a large scale that the Faroe Islands exist.
 There was a need for both a creative idea and a strategically strong PR campaign that could reach out widely and efficiently without spending a lot of money on advertising.

-Classic PR tools were used to promote the campaign such as press releases, media pitching, follow-ups and interviews.
+Classic PR tools were used to promote the campaign such as press releases, media pitching, follow-ups, and interviews.
 Neoclassical PR tools in form of Facebook posts, hashtags and a blog page took part of the campaign as well.
-At last a rigorous schedule was created to cater both global and local events.

-As lead agency for the campaign at the Danish, Swedish, Norwegian, English, German and American market EHRENBERG SØRENSEN Kommunikation made a strong media coverage that was widely spread.
-The campaign gave the Faroe Islands exposure in both Scandinavian and international media as an attractive tourist destination with unique nature.
+As lead agency for the campaign at the Danish, Swedish, Norwegian, English, German and American market, EHRENBERG SØRENSEN Kommunikation succeeded with gaining strong media coverage that was widely spread.
+The campaign gave the Faroe Islands exposure in both Scandinavian and international media and was portrayed as an attractive tourist destination with unique nature.

 The original goal of the campaign was achieved too: In September 2016, Google arrived at the Faroe Islands and started mapping them.